noperator/free/README.md

 ### Prerequisites

-You'll need at least one local or remote ICS (iCalendar/vCalendar) file.
+You'll need access to at least one local or remote ICS (iCalendar) file.

 ### Install